18F/alaska-child-welfare/Days of Future Passed/TaylorArticle.md

 you are losing that much more business value every step along the way.
-And this continues into maintenance, costing more to understand the code, design and implement new features, etc. So, our smaller Neo-ORCA saves us money every day in our total cost of ownership.
+And this continues into maintenance, costing more to understand the code, design and implement new features, etc. So, our smaller Neo-ORCA codebase saves us money every day in our total cost of ownership.

 The second story is about the ability to fail and recover quickly.
 Since even well designed, well implemented software features can fail to meet